 of other cultures, or in western jazz or contemporary music,

 you will find that this knowledge retains its usefulness.
+Music is today a universal language.

 From the autograph manuscript of J.S.
 Bach’s Brandenburg Concerto No. 5